 Table 6-6: Commercial Zoning Districts Building Design Standards

 CG CR

 Building Base and Entrance Design

+A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
+The number of prominent entrances required shall be determined by the building length along the frontage and the maximum spacing in E of Table 6-4.
+No singular business shall be required to provide more than one prominent entrance.

+In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may count as a required prominent entrance for both frontages, subject to the following: ✓

+A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
+Two of the following shall be included: a.
+A chamfered or rounded corner design. b.
+Awnings, canopies, or other covered entry features. c.
+Special paving, landscape, or lighting features. d.
+Unique architectural detailing that emphasizes the corner entry.

-One prominent entrance on the ground floor is required per building on a site. \checkmark \checkmark
+A minimum of one prominent entrance on the ground floor is required per building on a site. ✓ ✓

 A minimum of one ground floor entrance along each frontage facing façade, except for a Limited Access frontage or along a transit station, off-street public path, or public park frontage, shall include a pedestrian connection between doors and adjacent pedestrian facilities, where such facilities are present or are required by this Ordinance.
 1

 Main Street ✓ ✓

-4-5 Lane Avenue/Boulevard ~ ✓
+4-5 Lane Avenue/Boulevard ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓

-2-3 Lane Avenue ~ ✓
+2-3 Lane Avenue ✓ ✓

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary ✓ ✓

 Secondary ✓ ✓

-Parkway - when only frontage or adjacent to shared-use path ✓ ✓
+Parkway - when only frontage or adjacent to shared-use path √ √

 Limited Access

-Table 6-6: Commercial Zoning Districts Building D esign Standards
+Table 6-6: Commercial Zoning Districts Building Design Standards CG CR

-CG CR

-Where a building contains multiple tenant spaces on the ground floor abutting a frontage, including a pedestrian connection between doors and adjacent pedestrian facilities, where Ordinance.
-2
+Where a building contains multiple tenant spaces on the ground floor abutting a frontage including a pedestrian connection between doors and adjacent pedestrian facilities, who Ordinance. ge, each tenant space shall have a p rominent entrar

 Main Street ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓

 2-3 Lane Avenue ✓ ✓

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary ✓ ✓

 Secondary ✓ ✓

 Parkway - when only frontage or adjacent to shared-use path ✓ ✓

 Limited Access

-Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleries, corplazas.
-When integrated into the overall building design, such features are considered to
+Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleries plazas.
+When integrated into the overall building design, such features are considered

 Main Street ✓ ✓

-4-5 Lane Avenue/Boulevard √ ✓
+4-5 Lane Avenue/Boulevard ✓ ✓

-6 or more Lane Avenue/Boulevard √ ✓
+6 or more Lane Avenue/Boulevard ✓ ✓

 2-3 Lane Avenue ✓ ✓

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary ✓ ✓

-Secondary ~ ✓
+Secondary ✓ ✓

 Parkway - when only frontage or adjacent to shared-use path ✓ ✓

 Limited Access

-1 The Zoning Administrator may waive this requirement if they determine that the nature of the use does not require such pedestrian connections, for example warehouse and distribution centers, airports, truck and rail freight terminals, and other similar uses.
+The Zoning Administrator may waive this requirement if they determine that the nature of the use does not require such pedestrian connections, for example warehouse and distribution centers, airports, truck and rail freight terminals, and other similar uses.